The Daily Show: Weekly guest hosts (2023)

 On December 6, 2022, Comedy Central announced that until the next iteration of the show, The Daily Show would feature weekly celebrity guest hosts including Al Franken, Wanda Sykes, Leslie Jones, Hasan Minhaj, Sarah Silverman, Chelsea Handler, John Leguizamo, Marlon Wayans, Kal Penn, and D.L.
 Hughley, as well as both current and former correspondents.
-The show returned from hiatus on January 17 with Leslie Jones guest hosting through January 19.The Daily Show Will Feature Celebrity Guest Hosts Until Fall 2023, By Josef Adalian, Vulture, DEC.
-6, 2022 Jones was followed by Sykes, Hughley, Handler, and Silverman, each hosting a week through February 16.
+The show returned from hiatus on January 17 with Leslie Jones guest hosting through January 19.
+Jones was followed by Sykes, Hughley, Handler, and Silverman, each hosting a week through February 16.
+Correspondent Dulcé Sloan had her first and last guest hosting gig of this era on May 1, 2023, when it was cut short by the 2023 Writers Guild of America strike, bumping originally announced guest hosts Michael Kosta, Charlamagne tha God, Michelle Wolf, Ronny Chieng, Lewis Black, and Desus Nice.